 3. How we use your personal data

 Wellmind Health processes your personal data for the following purposes:

-- to enhance the learning experience by presenting the data in the form of charts and graphs to you as you progress to the end of the online course;
+- to enhance the learning experience by presenting data in the form of charts and graphs to you as you progress through the course;

 - to provide course support requested by you and any related communications;